modern-influence-of-ancient-warriors

 Becoming a capable scout or infiltration specialist required rigorous training that often began in childhood.
 In Sparta, the agoge taught boys to endure pain, hunger, and cold—essential for long reconnaissance missions.
 They were trained to fight in the dark and to navigate by stars.
 In Rome, scouts were chosen for their stamina, eyesight, and knowledge of local terrain.
 They practiced archery and javelin throwing from horseback, but also learned to move on foot for days if horses were lost.

 Chinese military manuals emphasized the need for spies to be "intelligent, brave, and persistent."
 Spies were often recruited from among commoners who could easily blend in.
-The Indian epic Arthashastra advised training agents in specific disguises: as sages, merchants, or beggars.
-In many cultures, stealth training included learning to control one’s breathing, to move in time with wind or rain to mask sound, and to memorize landmarks for night navigation.
+The Indian Arthashastra advised training agents in specific disguises: as sages, merchants, or beggars.
+In many cultures, stealth training included learning to control one's breathing, to move in time with wind or rain to mask sound, and to memorize landmarks for night navigation.
+Under the Arthashastra, agents were trained for years before being deployed, and they operated in cells to prevent compromise of the entire network.

 Equipment for Stealth and Reconnaissance